 In the middle of the Badlands lies this small South Dakota town of fewer than 1,000 residents.
 Wall is a great place to stay if you plan on heading to one of South Dakota’s famous landmarks, as it’s conveniently located to many of them.
 So, if you plan on heading to Badlands National Park, Custer State Park, Mount Rushmore, or the Black Hills, it’s a great base camp!

 Only a ten-minute drive from Badlands, Wall is the perfect place to rest your head after a day of exploring.
 The Days Inn by Wyndham Wall is convenient and offers free parking, Wi-Fi, and a continental breakfast.
 If you prefer a more rustic accommodation, the Badlands Frontier Cabins are perfect.

 See Related: Things to Do in Aberdeen

 Pronounced like “Leed,” this South Dakota border city is full of mountains and granite spires.
-The entire town is on the National Register of Historic Places after the discovery of the largest gold mine (Homestake Mine) in the Western Hemisphere.
+The entire town is on the National Register of Historic Places after discovering the largest gold mine (Homestake Mine) in the Western Hemisphere.
 Because of its location in the mountains, it’s better to visit in the summer, as South Dakota winters are pretty harsh.

 If you want to learn more about the gold mine, head to the Sanford Lab Homestake Visitor Center, where you can look at the large open pit mine!
 Afterward, you can stop by the Dakota Shivers Brewing Company to enjoy a pint of their Vertical Mile IPA or 5280 Pale Ale.